nlauchande/progquotes/README.md

 # progquotes
-Programming quotes to be used on different contexts - around discussions and code reviews between programmers and with some parental supervision this can be used by brogrammers as well :) .
+Programming quotes to be used on different contexts - around discussions and code reviews between programmers and with some responsible adult supervision to prevent abuse this can be used by brogrammers as well :) .
 The focus here is to collect classic quotes that would make your gray PR or comments look classy and legendary.
+Tried to group this as well to help you figure out the best situation to use it .

 ## Succint Code
 “Brevity is the soul of wit.” -William Shakespeare